LambrosKolovos/LambrosKolovos/README.md

 ### Hello there it's me! 👋

-Currently I am computer Science student at Aristotle University of Thessaloniki(AUTH) in Greece.
+Currently I am computer science student at Aristotle University of Thessaloniki(AUTH) in Greece.

 I am also working as a Front-End developer for Deloitte Greece.